wlo2/zmk_autocorrect/README.md

 3.  **Place the file in your ZMK config.**
     Copy the generated `autocorrect_data.h` file to the `include` directory of your ZMK config repository.

+### Compatibility Note (KC-based traversal)

+The autocorrect engine traverses the dictionary using HID Keyboard usages (KC-based) with boundary anchors.
+Your `autocorrect_data*.h` must match the KC traversal format used by `trie_lookup_kc()`.

+- The lookup path uses keyboard usage codes for `A..Z`, digits, and treats space/comma/period/minus/quote as delimiters.
+- If you customize the generator, validate with a quick self-test.
+Under `CONFIG_ZTEST`, call `ac_lookup_typo_for_test()` to verify that your dictionary bytes are compatible with the KC traversal.

 ## Notes

 - Boundaries: punctuation such as `, . - ' ` and space are treated as word delimiters and preserved after correction (e.g. `teh,` → `the,`).